Valentukis/VPN-client-Front-end/README.md

     npm start
     ```

-    This command launches the Electron app, connecting to the locally running backend server.
+    This command launches the Electron app, connecting to the locally running backend server by default.
+Ensure the backend is properly deployed and accessible at your production server URL if running in production.

 2. **Build the Application**